-The Fall 2012 edition of the Artilleryman is out this month.
-Featured articles include:
+The Fall 2013 edition of the Artilleryman is out this month.
+Featured articles with Civil War interest include:

 Non-Civil War related articles: